Düben family: Overview

+Michael Düben's son, Andreas Düben (1558–1625), who was sent to study at the Leipzig University.
+There he became acquainted with Sethus Calvisius and subsequently abandoned his academic studies to pursue music.
+He trained under the court organist Christoph Walter in Dresden, and later became organist at St. Thomas Church in Leipzig.

-The Düben family progenitor, Michael Düben, was an advisor (Ratsverwandter) in Lützen.
-He had a son, Andreas Düben (1558–1625), who became the organist at the St. Thomas Church in Leipzig.
-His son and namesake, Andreas Düben, arrived in Sweden in 1620 after studying under Sweelinck in Amsterdam.
+His son and namesake, Andreas Düben (c.
+1597–1662), arrived in Sweden in 1620 after studying under Sweelinck in Amsterdam.
 In 1625, Düben started serving as an organist at the German Church in Stockholm.

 Prominent figures in the family that were not musicians, but still with high-ranking positions include Emerentia von Düben, a lady-in-waiting and the favorite of Ulrika Eleonora, Queen of Sweden.
 Her nephew, Henrik Jakob von Düben, was Sweden's envoy to the Polish–Lithuanian Commonwealth, and the son of the latter, Anders Gustaf von Düben, was compelled to go into exile in 1833 after accompanying Gustav, Prince of Vasa.
 A. G. von Düben's grandson, Edward Wilhelm von Düben, served as Sweden's vice-consul to Salina Cruz, Mexico.
 He is the sole male ancestor of all living descendants with agnatic kinship.